 What does an actuary do?

 Actuaries calculate the probability of different outcomes and their potential financial impact.
-They analyse data to help plan for the future and minimise risk.
+As an actuary, you will need to analyse data to help plan for the future and minimise risk.
 Insurance can involve actuaries in:

 - Calculating insurance premiums